ReD1KC/ReD1KC/README.md

 <p align="left">
 <p>Hello, it's a pleasure to meet you!</p>

-I specialise in TypeScript/React.Js/Next.js to build robust and scalable applications.
+I specialise in TypeScript/React.Js/Next.js and Vue.Js to build robust and scalable applications.

 ---